MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-manage-customer-credit-information.md

 ---
     title: Dynamics Nav - How to Manage Customer Credit Information
-    description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can add comments to customer credit information.
+    description: In Dynamics NAV, you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.

     author: SorenGP